kaminski-pawel/send-emails/README.md

 To send the email:

-1. set the email Subject in sender/src/send.py, variable EMAIL_SUBJECT
+1. set the variables in `sender\.env`

+2. set the options (email subject, recipients, variables to customize email templates) in json file (default: in options.json)

-2. run (assuming you are at the root of the project):
+3. run (assuming you are at the root of the project):

-`python sender/src/send.py 'to@example.com' 'path/to/mail-template.html'`

-or

-`python sender/src/send.py 'csv-file-with-recipients.csv' 'path/to/mail-template.html'`
+`python sender/src/send.py --html 'path/to/email_template.html'`

 ## Set up